aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/lists/get/_index.md

 {{% /alert %}}

-## Get list in Word document usage examples
+## Get a List in a Word document usage examples

 Let's look at practical examples of using the web service.
 You can do this both with cURL and Postman utilities, and from your code in various programming languages: Python, Java, JavaScript, C#, PHP, C++, Go, Ruby, Swift, Dart.

-### How to get list in Word document with cURL or Postman
+### How to get a List in a Word document with cURL or Postman

 One of the easiest and fastest ways to call a REST API is to use cURL or Postman: